 - You can store unstructured data that you plan to structure later.

-Non-relational databases also work with NoSQL formats like JSON, which has become essential for web-based applications that let websites update "live" without needing to refresh the page.
+Non-relational databases also work with NoSQL formats like JSON, essential for web-based applications that let websites update "live" without needing to refresh the page.

-- Excellent for handling "big data" analytics: The main reason why NoSQL databases are becoming more popular is that they remove the bottleneck of needing to categorize and apply strict structures to massive amounts of information.
+- Excellent for handling "big data" analytics: NoSQL databases remove the bottleneck of needing to categorize and apply strict structures to massive amounts of information.
 NoSQL databases like HBase, Cassandra, and CouchDB support the speed and efficiency of server operations while offering the capacity to work with large amounts of data.

 - No limits on types of data you can store: NoSQL databases give you unlimited freedom to store diverse types of data in the same place.
 This offers the flexibility to add new and different types of data to your database at any time.